ericoporto/ags-manual-wiki/Game.md

 1. Relative paths (eg. \"Saves\").
 This will create a subfolder inside **default game save folder**
-2. The special tag `$MYDOCS$` which allows you to explicitly create a different folder for your save games inside the user\'s documents folder.
+2. The special tag `$MYDOCS$` which allows you to explicitly create a different folder for your save games inside the user's documents folder.

 The actual folder referenced with `$MYDOCS$` is different on every